Arachni/arachni/README.md

 # Experimental/unstable branch -- used for integration

-For self-contained, dev snapshot packages take a look at: http://downloads.arachni-scanner.com/dev/
+For self-contained, nightly snapshot packages take a look at: http://downloads.arachni-scanner.com/nightlies/

 To install from source: